paulowe/python-data-programming/README.md

 # Data programming with Python
-This is a growing repository useful Python programming techniques
+This is a growing repository useful Python data programming techniques.

 Textbook: Python for Data Analysis : Data Wrangling with Pandas, NumPy, and IPython

 Documentation: